 3. Once the potatoes are soft and have cooked to a golden brown color, pour them into the bowl with the egg mixture and stir.

-4. Let the potatoes marinate in the egg and cheese mixture for a couple of minutes.
+4. Let the potatoes marinate in the egg and cheese mixture for a few minutes.

 5. Add extra oil to the pan before dumping the bowl of potatoes, egg, and grated cheese into the saute pan.